 At the Intersection of Philosophy and Activism With Student Activist Aaliyah Pearl

-Part of being a Columbia student is experiencing activism at work, either because we participate in or witness it— though what exactly this might mean, especially in the virtual sphere, is something to question.
+Part of being a Columbia student is experiencing activism at work, either because we participate in it or at least because we witness it— though what exactly this might mean, especially in the virtual sphere, is something to question.
 And whether we participate or witness, we see that activism brings our attention to certain issues.
 Climate change, unionization, sexual assault policy, indigenous rights, foreign affairs—all these and more are subjects for activism, especially on Columbia’s campus.
 Here, rather than delve into these issues as objects for activism, activism itself will be an issue to discuss with someone who has activist experience.
 Aaliyah Triumph (CC ’19, Philosophy and Psychology double major) is an activist with No Red Tape, a Columbia University activist group concerned with sexual violence on campus.
 We had the pleasure of getting to chat with Aaliyah about the fascinating intersection of philosophy and activism.

 The Gadfly: It seems tempting to presuppose a split between “doing” activism and “thinking” about activism—but this obviously flies in the face of the fact that activism requires thought and thought often is changed by activism.
 More generally, I’m interested to hear how you conceive of the difference between theory and practice.
 Is there a possible default way to be an activist, or are the means of activism somehow informed by the issue that the activist takes as a subject?